What Happens In A Concussion Diagnosis

 Brain & Spine

-As an athlete, you’re likely to hear the word “concussion” often.
-A concussion is a brain injury caused by a blow to the head or a force to the body that causes the brain to rattle within the skull.
-These sudden movements and contacts happen frequently in sports, which is why concussions are most common among athletes.
-But they also occur outside of sports, often caused by falls or accidents.
+As an athlete, you're likely to hear the word "concussion" pretty often.
+A concussion is a brain injury caused by a blow to the head or a force to the body that causes the brain to rattle within your skull.
+These sudden movements and physical contacts happen constantly in some sports, which is why concussions are most common among athletes.

-Joshua Scheidler, MD, board-certified physical medicine and rehabilitation doctor with the Franciscan Physician Network in Crown Point, said that helmets protect against severe head injuries but not against concussions.
-“A concussion is caused by movement of the brain within the skull from acceleration-deceleration injuries caused by things like whiplash, tackling and blast injuries, in addition to direct impacts to the skull.”
+"It's important to note that while wearing a helmet is important for serious head injury prevention, it will not prevent concussion," said Joshua Scheidler, MD, board-certified physical medicine and rehabilitation doctor with the Franciscan Physician Network in Crown Point.
+“A concussion is caused by movement of the brain within the skull from acceleration-deceleration injuries caused by things like whiplash, tackling, and blast injuries in addition to direct impacts to the skull.”

 What Type Of Doctor Diagnoses A Concussion?